A Novel Approach to Canada's Security Challenges

 - The Nature and Implications of the Saudi-Iran Rivalry - Dennis Horak, Head of Mission/Chargé d'Affaires in Tehran and former Ambassador to Saudi Arabia, Oman, Bahrain and Yemen

 - Terrorism in a Changing Middle East - Colin Clarke, Prof. CMU and Sr. Research Fellow at the The Soufan Centre

 - The Emerging Great Power Competition: China, Russia, India, United States and the Implications for Canada - Jonathan Manthorpe Journalist and Author

 - Panda or Dragon?
 Dealing with China in the age of XI Jinping - Margaret McCuaig-Johnson

 This theme explores the social and economic challenges that can negatively affect Canada's current status quo as a generally safe and prosperous nation.

 - The Resurgent Canadian Extreme Right: Contours and Countering - Dr. Barbara Perry, Professor, Ontario Tech University

 - Anti-Immigration Sentiment and the Rise of Populism in the West - Dr. Larry Rosenthal, Berkeley Center for Right-Wing Studies

-- Hatred, She Wrote: White Nationalists and Islamic State Women Only Forum - Dr. Yannick Veilleux-Lepage, Asst Professor in the Institute of Security and Global Affairs, Leiden University
+- Hatred, She Wrote: White Nationalists and Islamic State Women-Only Forums - Dr. Yannick Veilleux-Lepage, Asst.
+Professor at the Institute of Security and Global Affairs, Leiden University

 Global warming is bringing significant challenges to the present and immediate future.
 No segment of the country is immune to the effects of rising oceans on coastal provinces and territories, pressures on the Canadian immigration system or farming challenges.